iotaledger/iota-wiki/docs/get-started/tools/shimmer-bridge.md

 - If you try to send this 150 USDT to Avalanche, it will exceed the amount currently locked in the Avalanche USDT Bridge contract; therefore, you can't execute such a transfer.
 - Reduce the amount you attempt to send until it is below the Limit.

-For any further questions or support, please visit the [LayerZero Discord](https://discord-layerzero.netlify.app/discord).
+For any further support, please visit the [LayerZero Discord](https://discord-layerzero.netlify.app/discord).

+If you have general questions about Shimmernet or the Shimmer Token, we welcome you to join the [IOTA/Shimmer Discord Community](https://discord.shimmer.network/).

 ## ShimmerBridge Token Addresses